googlefonts/how-to-hint-variable-fonts/README.md

 **CALL[], 0, 7, 114**

-38 is the oncurve point on the bottom of the dot accent.
+38 is the on-curve point on the bottom of the dot accent.
 This code moves the accent to be at least one pixel from the base glyph for all sizes, variations, and rendering environments, while also maintaining the correct outline distance for all variations.

 **MDRP[ m>RWh ], 38**

-Smooths out the rest of the ouline points.
+Smooths out the rest of the outline points.

 **IUP[ Y ]**